csnp/qramm/README.md

 ## Frequently Asked Questions

 ### Q: How long does a QRAMM assessment take?
-**A**: Quick assessment: 15-20 minutes.
-Comprehensive assessment: 2-3 hours with evidence gathering.
+**A**: Quick assessment: 5-10 minutes.
+Comprehensive assessment: 2-4 hours with stakeholder input and evidence gathering.

 ### Q: Is QRAMM suitable for small organizations?
 **A**: Yes.
 QRAMM scales from small businesses to global enterprises with tailored implementation paths.